darthsebulba04/homeassistant/README.md

 Subscribed to [Home Assistant Cloud by Nabu Casa] for location tracking and easy remote access.

+If this kind of setup interests you, I wrote up a basic [install] doc for how I accomplished this.
 ## UI
 ### iPhone
 ![hass-iphone-lights] ![hass-iphone-outlets]